Zest-studi-o/P01-Allotment-gardens/README.md

 1. Log in (or sign up) to Github.
 2. Find the repository for this project, P01-Allotment-garden.
 3. Click on the Settings link.
-4. Click on the Pages link in the left hand side navigation bar.
+4. Click on the Pages link in the left-hand side navigation bar.
-5. In the Source section, choose main from the drop down select branch menu.
-Select Root from the drop down select folder menu.
+5. In the Source section, choose main from the drop-down select branch menu.
+Select Root from the drop-down select folder menu.
 6. Click Save.
 Your live Github Pages site is now deployed at the URL shown.

 ### Local Development